Explore career options

 In the future the new Graduate Outcomes survey will be managed by HESA, the Higher Education Statistics Agency, contacting graduates 15 months after leaving university.

-The data from the new Graduate Outcomes survey will be available in Spring 2020.
+The data from the new Graduate Outcomes survey will be available in Summer 2020.

 What is the DLHE survey?